7.1.4 FA Debts - Interest Charge on Debts

 An interest charge will not be applied to a debt where an individual or approved provider has, within 28 days of the date on the debt notice:

 - continued to make payments under an existing payment arrangement (where one is in place), or

 - entered into an acceptable payment arrangement, made a payment under that arrangement and is continuing to comply with the arrangement.

 For individuals, the rate of the repayment instalment will be negotiated with Centrelink, and will be determined by the size of the debt and the time it would take to repay the debt as quickly as possible without causing severe financial hardship.

-For approved providers, the rate of the repayment instalment will need to be negotiated with the Department of Education and Training.
+For approved providers, the rate of the repayment instalment will need to be negotiated with the Department of Education, Skills and Employment.